 Open plan kitchens can be stunning and attractive in any home.
 From the most contemporary, to rustic or country kitchens, an open plan layout, combining the kitchen and dining area can be a fantastic centre piece for your home.
 But to make your open plan kitchen more effective, you will need to consider zoning for different areas.
 Splitting the room into sections, or zones, can help to ensure that you get the most from your open plan kitchen, from any area.
 But what are these zones, and how can you create different areas within one room?
-Well, here at MLS Kitchens, we are Manchester’s leading kitchen design professionals.
-As a result, we have produced this guide to creating zones for your open plan kitchen.
+Well, here at MLS Kitchens, we are Manchester’s leading kitchen design professionals, and this is our guide to zonal planning for your open plan kitchen.

 Zonal areas in an open plan kitchen can help to distinguish the mood and atmosphere when using different parts of the kitchen.
 These areas will probably include: